 USMEPCOM representatives have been known to use forms that purposely omit the selection of Option 8.
-See this form from a Maryland school system:
+See this form. from a Maryland school system:

 ASVAB Test Request Form with 6 Options

 DD Form 1304-5AS is the standard ASVAB Answer Sheet.
 This form contains the “Student Privacy Statement” that informs students they must provide their social security numbers and other sensitive information for their test to be graded.
-Legal experts in several states claim this aspect of the testing regime runs counter to both federal and state laws designed to protect the privacy of students, and the custodial rights of parents and legal guardians of minors.
+Legal experts in several states claim this aspect of the testing regime runs counter to state laws designed to protect the privacy of students, and the custodial rights of parents and legal guardians of minors.

 ASVAB Answer Sheet

 USMEPCOM Form 680-3A-E - A consent form used by recruiters to release test results taken under Option 8

 The military may still use ASVAB results for enlistment purposes when a school selects Option 8.
 In this case a student must contact a recruiter if he desires to use the scores to enlist.
 Even though Option 8 has been selected, the military still has the results, it’s just that they can’t be used for enlistment without the student signing a release form, or his parent signing it if he is under 18.
 The recruiter fills out the pertinent sections of USMEPCOM Form 680-3A-E and has the student sign it.
 See items 16b & 25: